Features and Ease of Use

 You can pay for hosting plans on one, six, or twelve-month billing cycles, but there are no discounts for longer-term commitments, and there is no money-back guarantee as far as I can see.

-Since LibertyVPS isn’t a domain registrar, you’ll have to buy your domain and SSL certificate from someone else, which adds even more to the cost.
+Since LibertyVPS isn’t a domain registrar, you’ll need to purchase your domain and SSL certificate from another provider, which adds even more to the cost.